timofeysie/heroes2/README.md

 So it seems the re-factoring done in the separate components step of the tour has broken the tests.
 Where was it that said you can not run the development tools and the two test types at the same time?
-It would be nice to have the tests running in the backbround.
+It would be nice to have the tests running in the background.

-Comiling templates is done with the karma-ng-html2js-preprocessor on GitHub:
+Compiling templates is done with the karma-ng-html2js-preprocessor on GitHub:
 $ npm install karma-ng-html2js-preprocessor --save-dev

 Install and configure this in the karma.conf.js file.
-Then, following the recepie for compiling templates in the testing book, `beforeEach(inject('AppComponent', 'app.template.html'))`, causes this error:
+Then, following the recipe for compiling templates in the testing book, `beforeEach(inject('AppComponent', 'app.template.html'))`, causes this error:
 ```
 [ts] Cannot find name 'inject'. any
 ```